 Free study guide to pray through Psalm 1 & 2:

 Ready to get started praying the Psalms?
-Grab this free printable workbook to guide you in using Psalms 1 & 2 to prepare your heart for prayer.
+Use this devotional to guide you in using Psalms 1 & 2 to prepare your heart for prayer.

 How to personalize the Psalms in your prayers: